 The United Kingdom may not be the ultimate surfing destination, but the truth is that the British royal family has a long tradition in water sports.

 It all started in the early 20th century.

 In April 1920, Edward, Prince of Wales, and future King Edward VIII (1936-1936) went on an official trip to the Hawaiian islands.

 At Waikiki Beach in Honolulu, he had the chance to try "surfboarding" way before surfing became a worldwide phenomenon and lifestyle.

 The monarch, aged 26, was persuaded into riding a wave at the iconic surf spot by Duke Kahanamoku, the multiple-time Olympic gold medalist and father of modern surfing.

-Duke's father was born during a visit the Duke of Edinburgh made to Hawaii in 1869.
+Duke's father was born during the Duke of Edinburgh's visit to Hawaii in 1869.

 He had been given the first name Duke to commemorate the event.

 So, when his first-born son arrived, the elder Kahanamoku passed the name along.